-- a 19.7% reduction in intensity ratios since the FY21 baseline. - We have taken delivery of our first fully electric cars and are moving to hybrid models for the rest of our company car fleet. - We use 100% renewable energy sources and part of our distribution centre is powered by solar panels. - Gas boilers are being replaced with efficient heat pumps in a number of stores. - Our Head office and distribution centre is equipped with highly efficient LED lighting and - We have a programme in place to better insulate stores and to change to LED lighting as we continue through our refits.
+- A 29.3% reduction in intensity ratios since FY22. - We have taken delivery of our first fully electric cars and are moving to hybrid models for the rest of our company car fleet. - We use 100% renewable energy sources and part of our distribution centre is powered by solar panels. - Gas boilers are being replaced with efficient heat pumps in a number of stores. - Our Head office and distribution centre is equipped with highly efficient LED lighting and We have a programme in place to better insulate stores and to change to LED lighting as

-Achieving our FY24 targets includes a number of initiatives including;
+Achieving our FY25 targets includes a number of initiatives including;

-- Working with our suppliers to review plastic and cardboard used in packaging and when labelling our products. - Reviewing and increasing our recycling strategies including initiatives at all of our retail outlets as well as our Distribution Centre and Head Office sites. - Instigate a policy review into single use plastics. - Review of delivery schedules to all of our stores to further improve efficiency and to reduce deliveries and idle time.
+- Working with our suppliers to review plastic and cardboard used in packaging and when labelling our products. - Reviewing and increasing our recycling strategies including initiatives at all of our retail outlets as well as our Distribution Centre and Head Office sites. - Instigate a policy review into single use plastics. - Further review of delivery schedules to all of our stores to further improve efficiency and to reduce deliveries and idle time.